 - Place on baking sheet for 15 minutes.
 Once browned remove from oven.

-- Melt butter in bowl and add desired amount of hot sauce to the butter.
+- Melt butter in a bowl and add the desired amount of hot sauce to the butter.
 Coat the cauliflower with sauce and return to the oven for an additional 5 minutes.

 Killer Cauliflower Mash